-- · Attended an information session. - Been accepted as an undergraduate student into an Engineering Department. - Completed all 13 Preliminary Engineering Program courses before their first work term. - Completed 42 credit hours towards your degree by the end of the Fall term.
-Students must return for at least one academic term following the completion of their final work term placement.
-(Application early in a student's degree program will support the completion of 3 work terms.)

-- Been assessed as in Good Academic standing (GPA above 2.0).
-I.E. not on Probation or Academic Warning. - Agree to follow all rules and regulations of the program as detailed in the Rules and Regulations
+- · Attended an information session. - Been accepted as an undergraduate student into an Engineering Department. - · Completed all 13 first year Engineering courses before their first work term - · Completed 42 but not more than 90 credit hours towards your degree by the end of the Fall term.
+(This will support the completion of 3 work terms.) - Been assessed as in Good Academic standing (GPA above 2.0).
+I.E. not on Probation or Academic Warning. - · Agree to follow all rules and regulations of the program as detailed in the Rules and Regulations

-In addition to students following regular departmental programs, Internationally Educated Engineers Qualification (http://umanitoba.ca/engineering/ieeq/) (IEEQ) Program participants may also be approved for participation in Co-op/IIP upon written approval of the IEEQ Director.
+In addition to students following regular departmental programs, Internationally Educated Engineers Qualification (http://umanitoba.ca/ engineering/ieeg/) (IEEQ) Program participants may also be approved for participation in Co-op/IIP upon written approval of the IEEQ Director.